Johan Dietrich Bucher

 Jacob Bucher built the first tavern on Post Creek and occupied it for several years.
 John Ostrander, who was probably the first carpenter in the town, built the first grist-mill in 1827; it was afterward owned by William G. Northrup.
 A saw-mill was also erected on the creek above the gristmill in the same year by James Wheeler.
 John Ostrander built a blacksmith shop for Jacob Harmon, first blacksmith at Post Creek, in 1837.
 The first marriage in town was that of Benjamin Cure, Jr., and Miss Betsey Doty in 1826.
 The first recorded death was that of Horace Tupper in 1827.

-Jacob married Christine Jane Eisenhower, daughter of Hans Peter Eisenhauer and Ann Dissinger, about 1804 in , , Pennsylvania, USA.
+Jacob married Christine Jane Eisenhower, daughter of Hans Peter Eisenhauer and Ann Dissinger, about 1804 in , , PA.
 (Christine Jane Eisenhower was born on 11 Jan 1783 in , Lebanon, PA,5 8 died on 25 Mar 1860 in Post Creek, Chemung, NY 5 and was buried in Catlin Twp.: Post Creek Cemetery, Chemung, NY 5.)

 Sources